cosmic-shovel/typescript-sprockets/README.md

 # TypeScript-Sprockets

-Please note that this is currently a *WORK-IN-PROGRESS*.

-Extends Sprockets to work with TypeScript (fork of [typescript-rails](typescript-ruby/typeScript-rails)) without Rails.
+Extends Sprockets to work with TypeScript (this library is a fork of [typescript-rails](typescript-ruby/typeScript-rails)) without Rails.
 This should make it possible to use TypeScript with [middleman-sprockets](https://github.com/middleman/middleman-sprockets) and/or [blade](https://github.com/javan/blade).

-This gem assumes you are installing TypeScript locally with npm.
+This gem assumes you are installing TypeScript locally with npm (although you can alter the `compiler_command` in the library options).

-The credit for the overall structure and the tests goes to the people that wrote the [typescript-rails](https://github.com/typescript-ruby/typescript-rails) Gem, since I shamelessly copy&pasted some of their code.
+Please read the source code if you are planning on using this library (mainly `lib/typescript/sprockets/typescript_processor.rb`) as it is very short and contribute by creating issues for any problems that you encounter and by making pull requests for documentation and/or bug fixes.

 ## Requirements